Andrea Dorigo, Ph.D.

-Andrea Dorigo helps early-stage, small, and large well-known pharmaceutical companies, secure and leverage patents to their full advantage.
+Andrea Dorigo helps clients ranging from small and early-stage businesses to large, well-known pharmaceutical companies secure and leverage patents to their full advantage.

 Andrea has successfully prosecuted patents for pharma inventions ranging from new compounds to lifecycle management innovations.
 He also is exceptionally skilled in helping clients build and manage strong patent portfolios that position them for success.

 Clients rely on Andrea for advice at every stage of a patent’s life.
 He conducts due diligence investigations and has negotiated patent licensing agreements and acquisitions by larger companies.
 He addresses freedom to operate (FTO), MTAs, and IP provisions in the context of proposed transactions, and provides noninfringement and patentability opinions.

 When preparing a patent for prosecution or advising on an opportunity, Andrea takes a holistic approach.
 He listens carefully to his clients to gain clarity on their goals and long-term plans.
 He identifies and addresses risks, considers the patent's applications, and then formulates a value maximization plan.
 He understands what big pharma wants, which helps him determine the best path forward to achieve his client's goals.

 Before joining Fish & Richardson, Andrea was senior director of intellectual property at Arena Pharmaceuticals (which has since been acquired by Pfizer).
 He brings an insider’s perspective and experience in managing large-scale patent portfolios.